 Azure ATP readiness guide

-This article provides you with a readiness roadmap that gives you a list of resources that assist you getting started with Azure Advanced Threat Protection.
+This article provides you with a readiness roadmap list of resources that help you get started with Azure Advanced Threat Protection.

 Understanding Azure ATP